10 Excellent Project Scheduling Tools for 2021

 Provides a centralized workspace where all collaborative documents can be stored

-Milestones provide a visual project guide and automating progress tracking based on task completion and gives real-time status updates to project tasks
+Milestones provide a visual project guide and automating progress tracking based on task completion and give real-time status updates to project tasks

 Project Portfolios bring better organization to team members and structure to projects for an overall better workflow

 Pricing: Nifty offers four pricing tiers, with the lowest being $39 per month.
 This tier includes Nifty’s core features and allows for 10 team members.
-On the higher end, you can have up to 30 team members and access to many more of their features for $124 per month.
+With the higher-priced option, you can have up to 30 team members and access more of their features for $124 per month.

 Hive is a project management and collaboration software great for smaller teams looking for a central place to collaborate.
 This centralized workflow management system helps teams operate and work better together, and includes features like messaging panels, messaging boards, project panels, and personal boards.